-Figure 7-21: Temperature profile for a plate temperature 30 degrees hotter than the far-field temperature.
+Figure 7-21: Temperature profile for a plate temperature 30 °C above the far-field temperature.

-Figure 7-22: Velocity profile for a plate temperature 30 degrees hotter than the far-field temperature.
+Figure 7-22: Velocity profile for a plate temperature 30 °C above the far-field temperature.

 Within the boundary region, the temperature starts at the plate temperature and then decreases smoothly to the far-field temperature.
 The velocity, on the other hand, is zero at the plate boundary (because of the no-slip condition); it then increases with distance from the plate (because of the lift force on the fluid due to density variations).
 The velocity then reaches a maximum and starts decreasing again.
 Ideally, the far-field velocity should be zero.